openenclave/openenclave/docs/DesignDocs/SGX_QuoteEx_Integration.md

 As compared to the DCAP library API, the quote-ex library API allows enumeration of supported evidence formats (called attestation key IDs in the API).
 Otherwise the quote-ex API is similar to the DCAP API, except that every function takes an input attestation key ID in its parameter list.

-### Host-side Plugin Library Dynamic Load of the quote-ex or DCAP library
+### Host-side Plugin Library Dynamic Load of the quote-ex or DCAP Library

 Between the DCAP and quote-ex libraries:
 - The DCAP library only supports generation of SGX quote in ECDSA-p256 format.
 With DCAP, the quote generation can be done either in-process, or out-of-process by working with a background service running on the same platform.
-- The quote-ex library supports generation of SGX quote in multiple formats (including ECDSA and EPID).
-With quote-ex, quote generation is always done out-of-process by working with a background service on the local platform.
+- The quote-ex library supports generation of SGX quote in multiple formats (including ECDSA-p256 and EPID variations).
+With quote-ex, quote generation is always done out-of-process by working with a background service (called AESM) on the local platform.

 An SGX platform can have either the quote-ex library or the DCAP library, or both of them installed.
 When both libraries are installed, the quote-ex library takes precedence, as it supports more evidence formats.

 The OE SDK host-side plugin library is changed to dynamically detect the presence of the two libraries, load one of them, and record the entry points of the loaded library for invocation in the flows described below.

+#### Alternative: Only Use the quote-ex Library

+Run-time dynamic detection and loading of multiple shared libraries complicates implementation.
+It also increases risk of version mismatch between OE SDK and the dependent libraries that is not detected at build time via library headers.

+As described previously, the quote-ex library supports a superset of formats as compared to the DCAP library, though it always depends on a background service for quote generation.
+If on SGX platforms the OE SDK always installs with the AESM background service (as a hard dependency), then an alternative implementation is to use the libsgx-quote-ex library only (instead of the DCAP library).
+With this implementation, the libsgx-quote-ex library is linked to the OE SDK at build time.

 ### Support of SGX Evidence Formats Enumeration